Investigation begins into 'serious' Airbus A380 engine failure

 "The plane started shaking, it was a noise like once of the engines was failing ... a noise I had never heard before," he recalled.
 "We obviously knew it wasn’t turbulence, it lasted about 30 seconds to one minute and we noticed the place was losing altitude very quickly.

-“After one-and-a-half, two minutes … we looked out the window and saw half of the engine was missing.”
+"After 1½, two minutes ... we looked out the window and saw half of the engine was missing."

 He said the pilot confirmed there had been a failure in one engine and announced the diversion to Goose Bay.
 "Everybody had concerned faces, no panic but a lot of concerned faces," he said, adding that the pilot’s announcement was "oddly reassuring" since the aircraft had three other engines.